nuru-nu/nucas/README.md

 Library to be used on Colab or for local training of NCAs.
 Based on a collection of Colabs mentioned in https://nuru.nu/nca-doc

+TODO: should we use github issues for TODOs ?

+TODO: write documentation (pydoc / examples)

 ## Synopsis

 ### Colab